RigsOfRods/docs.rigsofrods.org/gameplay/general-faq.md

 Make sure your issue hasn't already been reported.

 **The issue tracker is only for issues relating to the latest development build, if you're using 0.4.8.0-RC5, please post on the [correct support forum](https://forum.rigsofrods.org/#troubleshooting.7) instead.**

-### Windows XP support

-The latest RoR version does not support any Windows version older than Vista.